michaelfester/docs/docs/reference/components/breadcrumbs-component.md

 ## Configuration

 Ideally the Breadcrumb component will be in the same location on every screen in your project — that way it will act as a consistent navigation item that users can rely on — just like the navigation menu.
-However, it’s fine to not to have it on the top level of your tabs.
+However, it's fine to not to have it on the top level of your tabs.

-This means that you will need to add it on every screen manually, so it’s important to know how to configure it.
+This means that you will need to add it on every screen manually, so it's important to know how to configure it.

 The Breadcrumb component itself does not have any configuration.
 It just shows the screen titles as a path.
 For example, below, the user is on the **Things** tab.
 Because the title of that tab is called Things it shows one value - Things.
-If you changed the title of that tab to ‘Elephants’ or ‘Cars’ - the Breadcrumb component would update.
+If you changed the title of that tab to ‘Elephants' or ‘Cars' - the Breadcrumb component would update.

 {% figure src="/docs/reference/components/breadcrumbs/configuration.png" caption="" /%}